 Choose Appropriate Platforms

 There are a variety of social media platforms and tools available to share content, profiles, opinions, insights and media.
 The appropriate social media platform should reach a specific target audience.
-University Marketing & Communications will provide guidance regarding the appropriate platforms for your audience.
+Institutional Communications will provide guidance regarding the appropriate platforms for your audience.